zandgall/gpusand/README.md

 If you wish to use your own version of Glad, know that this project isn't designed for header only Glad.
 Download your glad files, and put them in the "third-party" folder.
 There should be a `src/gl.c`, `include/glad/gl.h`, and `include/KHR/khrplatform.h` included.

 This project also uses [stb_image](https://github.com/nothings/stb) in order to load images.
 All that is needed is `stb_image.h` inside the `third-party/include` directory.

-## Design

-This project is designed for testing and quickly prototyping programs or ideas.
-It therefore comes with several tools to make use in debugging, mostly in terms of graphics.